marcolardera/chatgpt-cli/README.md

 After that, edit the *config.yaml* file, putting your API Key as the value of the `api-key` parameter.
 Save the file.

+As an alternative, is possible to configure the API Key using the environment variable `OAI_SECRET_KEY` (Check your operating system's documentation on how to do this).

 ## Usage

 Launch the *chatgpt.py* script (depending on your environment you may need to use the `python3` command instead of `python`):